morrowleap/notification-service/README.md

 Note: I have not implemented this yet, as it is too complicated right now.

+Here’s the formatted version of Phase 5 with the note added:

+#### Phase 5 – Witness Class Explosion

+**Story 5**
+*As a developer, I want separate subclasses for every “channel + retry + logging” combo so that I experience the combinatorial explosion of tiny classes.*

+**Note:** I have not implemented this yet, as it is too complicated right now.

 ## Requirements

 The project is built with **JDK 21** via the Gradle toolchain.
 Make sure JDK 21 is available on your machine.

 ## Building and Testing